lucabelluccini/hardkernel-odroid-x-stuff/README.md

 All rights are of their respective owners.
-It has been copied for archive purposes.
+Some sections have been copied for archive purposes.

 # ODROID-X